caizoryan/feed.a-p/readme.md

 ## How this repo works

 Here is a quick run through of current workflow of working in this repository:
+1. All editing happens on Are.na
+2. Any html assembling and css styling happens in node.js
+3. main.js compiles an index.html that is hosted on github pages

+## Outline

 #### State / Data
 This website runs on [Are.na](https://are.na).
 The specific channel that populates the content is private.
 This is for a few reasons.